Most people take breathing for granted. People with certain illnesses may have breathing problems that they deal with on a regular basis.

 - If there are open wounds in the neck or chest, they must be closed immediately, especially if air bubbles appear in the wound.
 Bandage such wounds at once.

 - A "sucking" chest wound allows air to enter the person's chest cavity with each breath.
 This can cause a collapsed lung.
-Bandage the wound with plastic wrap, a plastic bag, or gauze pads covered with petroleum jelly, sealing it except for one corner.
-This allows trapped air to escape from the chest, but it prevents air from entering the chest through the wound.
+Bandage the wound with plastic wrap, a plastic bag, or gauze pads covered with petroleum jelly, sealing it on three sides, leaving one side unsealed.
+This creates a valve to prevent air from entering the chest through the wound, while allowing trapped air to escape from the chest through the unsealed side.

 - Give the person food or drink.